 Nobody plans a five-hour unbroken screen session; it just assembles itself out of one-more-things.
 Scheduled interruptions are the only ones that happen.

 Set this reminder on WhatsAppTo set a screen break reminder on WhatsApp, text NagMeLater "Remind me every hour to stand up and stretch for two minutes", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The basic circulation-and-posture reset.